vs666/CRASH/Assignment2/README.md

 doesnot take to previous directory, thus the terminal in general has prevented access to directories before ~ in the shell.
 It is imposed using code written in cd.c file with cd.h as the header.

 4. Implementation of both `nweborn` and `interrupt` in nightswatch.
-5. To quit nightswatch we have to prompt by pressing q followed by \n (return key).
+5. To quit nightswatch we have to prompt by pressing `q` followed by `return`.